vincedgy/reservplat/README.md

 When microservices need to talk to each other we don't want to let them know where other microservices are (what host, what port, etc...), and _DNS_ is a very bad choice in this case because of latency, cache etc...

+Use @EnableDiscoveryClient in order to change from Eureka to another solution.

+## Edge services

+Responsible for talking to the external worl (from the microservices platform perspective).
+It's edge services that talk to final clients of the services (mobile, car, refridgerators, TV, what you want...).